matestack/matestack-ui-bootstrap/docs/api/layout/row.md

 The Bootstrap `row` component, implemented in Ruby.

-## `row(*args, &block)`
+## `bs_row(*args, &block)`
 ----

 Returns a bootstrap row containing content specified by a block.
 Also the row is customizable with the following options.

 **Optional options**